 A feasibility study (FS) and source control evaluation (SCE) was prepared (Apex, 2019) to evaluate remedial options and recommend a remedial alternative to address unacceptable baseline risk at the Facility.
-Complete migration pathways were determined to be erosion of riverbank soil and groundwater to surface water.
-COCs identified during the SCE included metals, TPH, PAHs, PCBs, and dioxins/furans for soil.
-The primary risk driver for all receptors at the Facility is from dioxins/furans.
+For upland receptors, direct contact exposure pathways for ecological and human (park user and transient trespasser) are complete.
+From a source control evaluation standpoint, complete migration pathways were determined to be erosion of riverbank soil and groundwater to surface water.
+COCs identified in the FS included metals, PAHs, PCBs, and dioxins/furans for soil.
+Source control COCs also included TPH.
+Dioxins/furans are the primary risk driver at the Facility.